jipgg/forge.luau/README.md

-In essence, plain luau with some baked in libraries.
+In essence, plain luau with some baked in libraries for personal usage.
+Far from being in a general usable state right now and mainly just having fun messing around with C++23 features.
-Nothing more, nothing less.
-Purely utility focused for casual automation.